MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

 1. Open the Azure Synapse workspace connected to your Azure Synapse Link for Dataverse profile.
 1. On the left navigation pane, select **Networking**.

-   1. Select **Allow all azure services and resources to access this workspace**.
+   1. Select **Allow Azure services and resources to access this workspace**.
    2. If there is a **IP firewall rules** created for all IP range, delete them to restrict public network access.
    3. Add a new **IP firewall rule** based on the client IP address.
    4. Select Save when done.
 For more information: [Azure Synapse Analytics IP firewall rules](/azure/synapse-analytics/security/synapse-workspace-ip-firewall#ip-firewall-rules)